dr00min/Power-Robocopy/README.md

 # Power-Robocopy
-A powershell script to manage/control multiple Robocopy automated tasks.
+A powershell script to manage/control your infrastructure's Robocopy automated tasks.

 Features:
 - Easily track all of your infrastructure's Robocopy results